NoRed0x/NoRed0x.github.io/_posts/Red-Teaming/2021-07-14- Kerberos-Attacks-Silver-Ticket.md

 If a silver ticket is detected, several response actions can be taken:
 * Activate the incident response process and alert the incident response team.
 * Reset the password of the compromised service account.

+I finished part 3 in Kerberos attacks today waite me in the next part.